 Muslim Food Bank and Community

-This is a faith-based program that uses volunteer mental health case workers to address mental health and addiction issues within the Muslim community in the Greater Vancouver area.
+A faith-based program that uses volunteer mental health case workers to address mental health and addiction issues within the Muslim community in the Greater Vancouver area.

-Ottawa Newcomer Health Centre (ONHC)
+Ottawa Newcomer Health Centre

-Muslim Children's Aid & Support Services: https://muslimchildrensaid.com/
+Muslim Children's Aid & Support Services https://muslimchildrensaid.com/

 An Ontario-based registered not-for-profit aimed at empowering Muslim and non-Muslim children and the most vulnerable while being guided by Islamic values.
-The MCASS provides child protection for individuals and families in the Greater Toronto Area to improve their social and cultural well-being.

-Communitas Supportive Care Society: https://www.communitascare.com/services/
+Communitas Supportive Care Society

 A faith-based organization providing care for those living with disabilities in communities across British Columbia.
 Services range from 24-hour residential care to skills-based day programs to respite care for families.
-People of all abilities, regardless of faith, social standing, race or ethnicity, are welcome.

 The service collaboratives

-PSSP and local partners have established networks and created real change that improves the lives of people in a number of communities.
+Provincial System Support Program and local partners have established networks and created real change that improves the lives of people in a number of communities.

 The Toronto Community Crisis Service